Rüfüs Du Sol

-Rüfüs Du Sol (stylised in all caps) is an Australian alternative dance group from Sydney, that consists of Tyrone Lindqvist, Jon George and James Hunt.
+Rüfüs Du Sol (stylised in all caps) is an Australian alternative dance group from Sydney, that consists of Tyrone Lindqvist, Oisin Rolston, Jon George and James Hunt.

 The band was known simply as Rüfüs (stylised in all caps) from their inception until January 2014, before changing their name to Rüfüs Du Sol – exclusively in the United States – to avoid confusion with existing funk band Rufus.
 In May 2018, the band adopted the name change worldwide for the sake of consistency.

 Their debut album Atlas peaked at number one in Australia in 2013, and their three subsequent albums have all reached either number one or number two in their home country.
 While their second album Bloom debuted atop the Australian albums chart in early 2016.
 Their single "You Were Right" won the ARIA Award for Best Dance Release in 2015.

-As part of their 2021–2023 Surrender world tour, Rüfüs Du Sol played three sold out stadium shows at Banc of California Stadium.
+As part of their 2021–2023 Surrender world tour, Rüfüs Du Sol played three sold out stadium shows at Banc of California Stadium in Los Angeles.
 In 2022, they won the Grammy Award for Best Dance/Electronic Recording for their song "Alive".
-In 2023, they headlined Oshega Festival in Montreal, headlined Field Day in Sydney on New Year's Day in 2024, and headlined Lollapalooza in Chicago in 2025.